Latest Research Jam Publications

-- Dual Protection Messaging for Adolescent and Young Adults in the Setting of Over-the-Counter Hormonal Contraception: A Human-Centered Design Approachby Tracey A WilkinsonCONCLUSION: There is a need for multiple and diverse messaging strategies about dual method use in the context of over-the counter hormonal contraception to address the various pertinent audiences as this discussion transitions outside of traditional clinical encounters.
+- Dual Protection Messaging for Adolescents and Young Adults in the Setting of Over-the-Counter Hormonal Contraception: A Human-Centered Design Approachby Tracey A WilkinsonCONCLUSION: There is a need for multiple and diverse messaging strategies about dual method use in the context of over-the-counter hormonal contraception to address the various pertinent audiences as this discussion transitions outside of traditional clinical encounters.
 Human-centered design approaches can be used for novel message development.

 - Communicating Risk for Obesity in Early Life: Engaging Parents Using Human-Centered Design Methodologiesby Erika R ChengCONCLUSIONS: Our human-centered design approach provides a model for developing and refining messages and materials aimed at increasing parent/provider communication about early life obesity prevention.
 Motivating families to engage in obesity prevention may require pediatricians and other health professionals to frame the conversation within the context of other developmental milestones, involve the entire family, and […]

 - by Tracey A WilkinsonPURPOSE: To determine key elements of a contraception navigator program that provides a personalized approach to overcoming patient-specific barriers by a trained navigator in central Indiana.

 - A novel qualitative approach for identifying effective communication for recruitment of minority women to a breast cancer prevention studyby Katherine E Ridley-MerriweatherEnsuring that racial and ethnic minority women are involved in breast cancer research is important to address well-documented current disparities in cancer incidence, stages of diagnosis, and mortality rates.
 This study used a novel interactive focus group method to identify innovative communication strategies for recruiting women from two minority groups-Latinas and Asian Americans-into the Komen […]